 During execution, for each document, a transaction maintains a modified copy of the document in the Extended Attributes area of the document’s meta data.
 Consequently, the changes that occur during the transaction prior to commitment — these constituting uncommitted (or dirty) data — are non-readable by any operation other than this transaction itself.
 Only following commit of the documents modified by the transaction — when the modified data-copy is removed from the meta data area, and is written over the main body of the document’s data — do the corresponding changes become readable by other transactions and operations.
 This isolation-level is known as Read Committed.
 Note that this use of a document’s extended attributes area results in an approximate doubling of its pre-transaction size, while the transaction is underway.
 In consequence, transactions can only be used on documents whose maximum size is 10 MB (which is half of the maximum-permitted document-size, 20 MB).

-These documents are automatically maintained by Couchbase Server, and should not be modified by any application.
+These documents, which may persist indefinitely, are automatically maintained by Couchbase Server, and should not be modified by any application.

 Only nodes that contain data to be updated are affected by a transaction.